Your Library—Your Vote

 Absentee Ballots

-- October 24: Last day by which mailed or online applications will be received by BOE.
+October 25: Last day by which mailed or online applications will be received by BOE.
 Online applications can be made via the State Portal.

-- November 7: Last day to apply in person
+November 3: Last day to apply in person

-Major Change in Absentee Voting for 2022
+Major Change in Absentee Voting

-- Beginning now (2022), a voter who has been issued an absentee ballot MAY NOT CAST A BALLOT ON THE VOTING MACHINE, either at Early Voting or on Election Day.
+Beginning 2022, a voter who has been issued an absentee ballot MAY NOT CAST A BALLOT ON THE VOTING MACHINE, either at Early Voting or on Election Day.

-- A voter who has been issued an absentee ballot IS permitted to vote by AFFIDAVIT ballot at Early Voting or on Election Day.
+A voter who has been issued an absentee ballot IS permitted to vote by AFFIDAVIT ballot at Early Voting or on Election Day.

-- This is the case regardless of whether the voter actually returns the absentee ballot.
+This is the case regardless of whether the voter actually returns the absentee ballot.
 It is the ISSUING of the absentee ballot that triggers this restriction, not the return of the absentee ballot itself.

-- The voter’s affidavit ballot will be counted if the Board of Elections has not received an absentee ballot from the voter and the voter is otherwise qualified.
+The voter’s affidavit ballot will be counted if the Board of Elections has not received an absentee ballot from the voter and the voter is otherwise qualified.
 If, at the time the Board reviews affidavit ballots, the Board of Elections has received both an affidavit ballot and an absentee ballot from the voter, the absentee ballot will be counted and the affidavit ballot will not be.

-- In summary, once you submit an APPLICATION for an absentee ballot, you should plan to vote either by ABSENTEE ballot or by AFFIDAVIT ballot (if you go to Early Voting or to your Election Day polling place).
+In summary, once you submit an APPLICATION for an absentee ballot, you should plan to vote either by ABSENTEE ballot or by AFFIDAVIT ballot (if you go to Early Voting or to your Election Day polling place).
 Once an absentee ballot is issued to you, you may not cast your ballot on the voting machine.